2026 NCAA Basketball Women's Tournament

 Women's NCAA Tournament Format

-The NCAA didn't sanction the initial tournament for women's basketball.
-Officially, what we know today as the Women’s NCAA Tournament was founded in 1982, and the original edition of this event had 32 teams.
-The bracket expanded to 36 teams in 1983, then went back to 32 teams for 1984 and 1985.
+The NCAA didn't sanction the inaugural women's basketball tournament.
+Officially, what we know today as the Women’s NCAA Tournament was founded in 1982, and the original edition featured 32 teams.
+The bracket expanded to 36 teams in 1983, then returned to 32 teams in 1984 and 1985.
 Then, just as the men moved to a 64-team field in 1985, the ladies started working in that direction as well.

 The first 40-team WNCAA Tournament happened in 1986, and three years later, the field expanded again to 48 teams.
 In 1994, the field grew to the full 64 teams we have today.
-The number of automatic and at-large bids only slightly fluctuated for a while, generally sticking right around 32 conference winners and 32 at-large selections.
+The number of automatic and at-large bids fluctuated only slightly for a while, generally staying right around 32 conference winners and 32 at-large selections.
 However, the Women’s NCAA Tournament followed the men in expanding to 68 teams in 2022.
-Unlike the men’s tournament though, the First Four is not held exclusively in Dayton, but instead the teams that are trying to qualify for the tournament proper are sent ahead to regional sites they will play at if they manage to win.
+Unlike the men’s tournament, though, the First Four is not held exclusively in Dayton; instead, the teams trying to qualify for the tournament proper are sent to regional sites where they will play if they win.

 We saw another change in the Women’s NCAA Tournament in 2023.
-There are still 16 tournament hosts for the first and second round, but only two cities will host the Regional Finals instead of the usual four sites.
+There are still 16 tournament hosts for the first and second rounds, but only two cities will host the Regional Finals, down from the usual four.

 WINNER |